AlmeidaCaio/computer-networks-tests/readme.md

 # README (WIP)

 * This project's proposal is to test many GNU common utilities for network diagnosis.
+It uses Container Images based on Alpine available at [Docker Hub](https://hub.docker.com/_/alpine/).

-* Currently, there are only 2 scenarios.
+* Currently, there are 3 scenarios.

 * For execution of a scenario through a bash CLI:
   ```